 For those of you who don’t know what’s VIX trading, we have covered you up, just check our guide How to Trade VIX Strategies– Wall Street’s Fear Index.

-Higher S&P trading volatility means more trading opportunities for you.
-If you are a relatively risk-tolerant trader, exploring the stock market can be very profitable.
+And, higher S&P trading volatility means more trading opportunities for you.

 You’re going to have price movements that are way far and beyond what you see in the Forex currency market.

 Secondly, trading the S&P 500 will give you diversified exposure to the entire US stock market.
 Rather than simply owning one single stock that might or might not perform well, the S&P 500 index will give you exposure to 500 large-cap US companies.